spuder/csv2influxdb/README.md

     csv2influxdb.rb -p -d derp -i murders.csv -o /tmp/influxdb_murders.json

-Avoid using the `-p` option since it wastes network bandwidth
+Avoid using `-p` unnecessarily since it wastes network bandwidth

-# Migrating Data
+## Migrating Data

 - Export data from your relational database to csv.
-- Use `csv2influxdb` to convert to json
+- Use `csv2influxdb`to convert to json
-- Use a tool like [influxdb-backup](https://github.com/eckardt/influxdb-backup) to import to influxdb
+- Use a tool like [influxdb-backup](https://github.com/eckardt/influxdb-backup) to import push to influxdb

-# Why
+## Why

 There are plently of online csv to json converters, why not just use that one?